What is the Google Assistant?

 The Google Assistant is the first to let you make free calls to local landlines and mobile phones via Google Home devices.
 Calls can be placed to local businesses (“Hey Google, call Papa Johns”) or anyone in your personal address book.
 Even better, you can set the outgoing number as your own mobile phone number, so it looks as though you’re calling from your own phone.

 Google Home calling works brilliantly with both the main Google Home and Google Home Mini, with call quality matching the best mobile calls.
 It’s hugely convenient, too, as you can quickly make a call without having to reach for your handset.

 Annoyingly, there’s no way to make calls between Google Home devices, either in-house or across the internet to friends.
 The only option that comes close is Broadcast, which lets you send a voice message to all Google Home devices that you own.
 This is a good way to get attention – shouting out to the kids to come down for dinner, for example – but full-on voice calls would be nice.

 With the launch of smart displays, Google has now included Google Duo calls.
 You can either make video or audio calls over the internet to any compatible devices.
 Duo isn’t as well supported as, say, FaceTime, but it’s handy to have this type of option available and means that you can make calls to other Smart Display users for free.
 Duo is a bit of a pain to set up, but the guide on how to set up Google Duo on smart displays for video and audio calls.

 Google Assistant – Smart home

 There are also some strange differences between Alexa Skills and Google Actions.
-For example, Alexa can switch the Nest Thermostat to Eco mode, but the Google Assistant can’t.
+For example, Alexa could switch the Nest Thermostat to Eco mode, but the Google Assistant couldn’t, until recently.
 However, it can turn the Thermostat back to heat mode.